katriakeskinen/katriakeskinen.github.io/01_research.markdown

 ### Presentations, Lectures and Workshops

 <div class="hanging-indent" markdown="1">
+Keskinen, K.A. (forthcoming). *Navigating Change and Expanding Professionalism in Nordic Popular Music Voice Teacher Education.* Conference presentation at the Nordic Network for Music Education (NNRME) Conference, Bodø, Norway, March 19-21, 2024.

-Keskinen, K. A. (2023). *Laajeneva ammatillisuus rytmimusiikin laulupedagogiikan näkökulmasta tarkasteltuna.* Lecture as part of the ‘Current issues in music education’ course (Musiikkikasvatuksen ajankohtaiset kysymykset).
+Keskinen, K.A.
+(2023). *Laajeneva ammatillisuus rytmimusiikin laulupedagogiikan näkökulmasta tarkasteltuna.* Lecture as part of the ‘Current issues in music education’ course (Musiikkikasvatuksen ajankohtaiset kysymykset).
 Sibelius Academy, University of the Arts Helsinki, September 26, 2023.

 Keskinen, K.A.
 (2023). *Expanding Professionalism: Popular Music Voice Teachers’ Perspectives.* Conference presentation at the Association for Popular Music Education (APME) Conference, New Orleans, LA, USA, May 31–June 3, 2023.